Kara Patterson, PT, PhD

 Research Assistant, May 2019 – present

-Filip is currently a 4th year undergraduate student at the University of Toronto studying Human Biology and Health Studies.
+Filip is recent graduate from the University of Toronto, beginning his MPH in September 2020.
 He is involved in a motor learning study and a dance program study.
-Filip is also responsible for social medial analytics and video production for the RELEARN lab.
+Filip is also responsible for data analysis, writing, social medial analytics, and video production for the RELEARN lab.

 Research Assistant, September 2018 – present